forkymcforkface/RGBPi-Extra/README.md

 I have found new scripts made by other people and added them to this Repo.
 I dont take credit for any of them, other then the ones I made.

- **DO NOT ASK QUESTIONS IN DISCORD/TELEGRAM FOR ANY ISSUES YOU MAY RUN INTO.**

- ***IF YOU ARE REIMAGING YOUR SD CARD OR MOVING THE USB DRIVE TO A PI5 YOU NEED TO REMOVE RGBPI-EXTRA FIRST USING THE UNINSTALLER BUILT INTO THE APPLICATION***

- **Notes**
+ **Important Notes**
 - Please use [Discussions](https://github.com/forkymcforkface/RGBPi-Extra/discussions) or [Issues](https://github.com/forkymcforkface/RGBPi-Extra/issues) if you have questions or issues.
+DO NOT ASK QUESTIONS IN DISCORD/TELEGRAM FOR ANY ISSUES YOU MAY RUN INTO.
 - DO NOT INSTALL RGBPI-EXTRA IF YOU ONLY USE AN SD CARD or NFS.
 - EXTERNAL USB DRIVE INSTALLS ONLY
 - GAMEPAD REQUIRED TO NAVIGATE RGBPI-EXTRA UI
+- IF YOU ARE REIMAGING YOUR SD CARD OR MOVING THE USB DRIVE TO A PI5 YOU NEED TO REMOVE RGBPI-EXTRA FIRST USING THE UNINSTALLER BUILT INTO THE APPLICATION

 ## Installation Options